 Every participant will prepare a Digital Portfolio of documentation that corresponds directly with other elements of the Comprehensive Assessment.
 The Digital Portfolio contains the documentation that is reviewed to ascertain acceptable progress in terms of program requirements and the proposed course of study.
 Demonstration of achievement will be documented via a Digital Portfolio that the participant will assemble throughout the program and that will be evaluated.
 The specific contents of individual Digital Portfolios will represent the participant's documentation / demonstration of competence.

-The Digital Portfolio is a tool which will assist the participant in the collection and organization of artifacts and materials that reflect progress and achievements during the doctoral program.
+The Digital Portfolio is a tool that will assist the participant in the collection and organization of artifacts and materials that reflect progress and achievements during the doctoral program.
 The specific method of how the participant collects and organizes the Digital Portfolio is a matter of choice; however, most choose to organize by competency area.
 The purpose of the Digital Portfolio is to document and assist in demonstration of the participant's level of growth as reflected in the seven competency areas covered in the program, as well as the participant’s ability to synthesize the information across the competency areas.